 Ear training and this singing technique go hand in hand.
-In order to sing the notes you read in the correct pitch, it’s crucial that you utilize inner hearing skills.
+To sing the notes you read in the correct pitch, you must utilize inner hearing skills.
 Mastering the technique of inner hearing means that you’ll be able to visualize how the notes sound without needing to hear them.
-Once you’ve perfected your inner hearing skills, sight singing should come more easily to you.
+Once you’ve perfected your inner hearing skills, sight-singing should come more easily to you.

 Practicing pitch memory after you have listened to a song can help with your pitch accuracy.
 Many singers with poor pitch accuracy need to focus on training their aural skills.
-Practicing on a daily basis can allow you to work on your pitch memory and intonation in a more efficient way.
+Practicing daily can allow you to work on your pitch memory and intonation more efficiently.

-If you can’t afford a vocal coach, you can choose a singing software program that can help with sight singing.
-These software programs will focus on sight reading and pitch accuracy and typically include a number of vocal exercises.
-A singing program can guide you through interactive singing techniques, lessons and exercises, which will progressively increase in difficulty, while introducing more complicated rhythmic patterns.
-An experienced singer can focus only on the areas where they need the most practice, such as scales, intervals, melody imitation and pitch.
+If you can’t afford a vocal coach, you can choose a singing software program to help with sight singing.
+These software programs will focus on sight-reading and pitch accuracy and typically include several vocal exercises.
+A singing program can guide you through interactive singing techniques, lessons, and exercises, which will progressively increase in difficulty while introducing more complicated rhythmic patterns.
+An experienced singer can focus only on the areas they need the most practice, such as scales, intervals, melody imitation, and pitch.